 I find comfort in making, physically manifesting contemplation through labor.
-Though a gesture of generosity and care, the process is also compulsive, carrying the weight of an obligation.
+Though a gesture of generosity, the process is also compulsive, carrying the weight of an obligation.
 I am continuously navigating this dichotomy, negotiating the needs of my work with my own capacity to give; I empathize with the nurse.
 I feel deeply connected to and profoundly detached from the things I make, like a vital organ tethered outside of my body.

-My work weaves together seemingly disparate images, thoughts and observations: scar tissue, the sensation of being under heavy blankets, capillary action, mending, the warmth of a mug, umbilical cords, the weight of our bodies.
+I am compelled by seemingly disparate images and observations.
+Sometimes they are deeply personal, sometimes they are sweeping and political.
+Often, they are both: scar tissue, soldiers in formation, capillary action, mending, protest rallies, the warmth and weight of our bodies.
 I want to articulate how material and form have the potential to simultaneously elicit tenderness, familiarity, and alienation.
-I am aided by the physical properties of clay and fiber.
+I am aided by the physical and emotive properties of clay and fiber.
 They respond directly to the pull of gravity and might bulge, swell, or sag like flesh.
-Both can be quite strong or fragile, impervious or porous.
-It is unclear if my material or conceptual curiosity came first: they operate in tandem.
+Through ongoing material investigation and labor my thoughts become sculpture.